A nanophotonic laser on a graph: Discussion

 The graph approach we have proposed to model light transport and localisation in the network is computationally efficient and correlates well with the experimental results, even though it is limited by the assumption of single-mode links, which is satisfied only for subwavelength link diameter, and neglects out of network scattering due to impurities or node morphology.
-The out-of-plane scattering at the nodes are of the order of a few \%, dependent on the geometry at the node, as confirmed by finite-difference time-domain (FDTD) simulations (see Supplementary Information).
+The out-of-plane scattering at the nodes are of the order of a few percent, depending on the geometry at the node, as confirmed by FDTD simulations (see Supplementary Fig. S1).
 Such losses would be largely reduced if the network was composed of a higher refractive index material, such as GaAs or InP, nanostructured by lithography.
+While the presence of homogenous loss can change the gain available, its main effect is to increase the lasing threshold.
+Instead, a non-homogenous loss can potentially suppress or enhance a few specific lasing modes, as shown in Fig. 5.
 The theoretical treatment of light scattering at the node could be further improved by including a scattering matrix, as shown in ref.~\cite{Lepri2017}, but at the price of longer computational times.